Percentage of Firm’s Profits Donated to Charities

 - the Atlanta Community Food Bank so that families wouldn’t go without eating;

 - Emory University, specifically the Emory COVID-19 Impact Fund, so that medical professionals could work with more safety equipment; and

-- Children’s Healthcare of Atlanta (“CHOA”) as Darren and Lana have personally had their sons be treated by CHOA doctors; plus, Lana worked as a pediatric physical therapist for CHOA for over a decade!
+- Children’s Healthcare of Atlanta (“CHOA”) where Darren and Lana have personally taken their boys for care, and where Lana worked as a pediatric physical therapist for over a decade!